halli77/node-red-contrib-sepa/README.md

 A [Node-RED](https://nodered.org/)-node that generates [SEPA](https://en.wikipedia.org/wiki/Single_Euro_Payments_Area) payment files.

-At the moment, only pain.001.001.03 (SEPA credit transfer) is supported.
+At the moment, only the SEPA Credit Transfer node is working, Direct Debit node is experimental!

 ## Input
 The input accepts a message object with following attributes (values of the object are dummy values):